New Front Door Cost

 Yes, you can replace an external door without having to replace the frame.

 To install a new front door, it should take between 2 – 5 hours.
-This can change depending on size, pre-hung, replacing frame etc.
+This can change depending on size, pre-hung, or replacing frame etc.

 uPVC is the cheapest option costing £250 to £450.
 External solid hardwood doors cost £300 to £1,800.
 Composite doors are the most expensive ranging from £520 to £2,500.